Hawaiʻi’s elected leaders buy-in to costly “trickle-down” myth

 First, HB2404 doubles the amount that can be claimed by the standard deduction, a welcome change that will help working families that are burdened with the high cost of living in Hawaiʻi.
 However, at the same time HB2404’s tax bracket adjustments will give away millions to households that are by no means struggling to pay for basic necessities.

 Notably, the bill the governor signed emerged from the conference committee stage of the legislative process a significantly different measure than what Gov. Green’s office proposed at the beginning of the 2024 session.
 Conference committee does not allow for any public input, and the negotiations are largely carried out behind closed doors.
 This means the public had no say in the final bill or its provisions.
-While the governor’s original proposal would have cost $150 million over 6 years, the bill that emerged from conference committee will cost an estimated $1.4 billion per year over the same timeframe.
+While the governor’s original proposal would have cost $150 million per year, the bill that emerged from conference committee will cost an estimated $1.4 billion per year.

 In addition to its mixed efficacy in helping working families make ends meet, HB2404 also had the effect of sidelining other, more effective tax policies, such as the proposed state Child Tax Credit, which were not seriously considered due to a supposed lack of funds.